 A three member partnership has been created including Athabasca, Barrhead, and Westlock Counties.
 Our shared Conservation coordinator is based out of the County of Barrhead and provides information and leadership on environmentally sustainable programming for agricultural lands and the rural environment through on site visits, Environmental Farm Plans, provincial grant opportunities, workshops and extension activities.
 For More Information contact: Lisa Card Conservation Co-ordinator 1-780-674-8069 email@example.com or visit https://www.highway2conservation.com

 Westlock County Agriculture Services offers the Treemakers Shelterbelt Program that is available annually, (weather dependent), to all residents of Westlock County and offers a variety of shelterbelt trees as well as ornamental trees and shrubs for a nominal cost.
-The program begins January 4 until tree pick up day in May.
+The program begins January 4 until tree pick up day is May 21, 2021.

 The community garden is located in Southview and provides opportunities for gardeners to enjoy the abundance of fresh preserved veggies.
 Come garden with us for a rewarding and fulfilling activity, neighborhood improvement, sense of community and a connection to the land and agriculture.
 To join the Westlock Community Garden for Garden plot rentals and becoming a member contact: Westlock & District Adult Learning Centre Phone: 780-349-5253

 Growing Opportunities in the Alberta Hemp Industry Eventbrite link